adricen/siteFabacademy/md_files/week_9.md

 #### Duel- the game

-Thinking gameprogramming is a really simple way to approche programming languae using the oldest way we know about learning, play.
+Thinking gameprogramming is a really simple way to approche programming language using the oldest way we know about learning, play.
 Everything begin with some rules and consequence.

 Let's break it down !